ignocide/auto-test-api/README.md

 	"headers" : { //Headers you want add in the request "content-type": "application/json"
 	},
-	"testcases": [
+	"env": { // Global variable which you want to use for all testcases "url": "http://localhost", // used in testcases is "${env.url}" "port": 8080,
+		"login": {
+			"username": "user@gmail.com",
+			"password": "12345"
+		}
+	},
+	"status": [200, 201], // If response status is not in these, it'll be marked fail "testcases": [
 		"testcases/login.json", // your testcase file
 		"testcases/account.json"